Poor organization design stops many organizations from achieving high performance.

 For an organization to thrive leaders need to stop thinking of people as expendable, whose hands and head are more important than their heart ... instead of thinking "How can we get them to work harder/faster/better?"
 The high performance leader's mindset shifts to "How do we create the conditions that inspire commitment to our organizational goals?".

-In traditional organizations, the design of the organization is focused primarily upon the set-up of the technical system (how you get the job done) and is primarily the responsibility of technical people (e.g. Engineers or Computer Technicians) with some input from H.R.
+In traditional organizations, the design of the organization is focused primarily upon the set-up of the work processes system (how you get the job done) and is primarily the responsibility of technical people (e.g. Engineers or Computer Technicians) with some input from H.R.

 Unfortunately, with a traditional start-up often H.R aren't seen as prime drivers of the design.
 Consequently, little to no time is spent upon understanding the social system and the needs of the people who will be working with 'the system'.
 Generally, the people who have to work with the resulting design have to live with and make the best of the what they have.